• Home

 2. Teach area & perimeter as different computations

-Many of my kids realize that if all the sides are the same length they can multiply the length by the number of sides to get the perimeter.
+Many of my kids realize that if all the sides are the same length, they can multiply the length by the number of sides to get the perimeter.

-However, for my struggling learners, I encourage them to always add with perimeter and always multiply when computing area until they get the hang them.
+However, for my struggling learners, I encourage them to always add with perimeter and always multiply when computing area until they get the hang of them.

 3. Use color-coding